astgelais/dynamic-affiliate-tracking-code/README.md

 Explanation: The key to the dynamic solution is the merchant-side cookie set by the landing page code.
 The key to setting this cookie is to ensure that all your links in every network pass a name/value pair identifying the network.
 This is what our DATC uses to identify what network code to fire when a sale is completed.

-The default parameter name is 'source', so an example of the name/value pair you would append to all your links is http://www.example.com/?source={networkID}
+The default parameter name is 'source', so an example of the name/value pair you would append to all your links is http://www.merchantsite.com/?source={networkID}

 Please Note: Without completing this step, the Dynamic Affiliate Tracking Code solution will not work.

-3. Please add the confirmation page code to your confirmation page in the <body> section.
-Remember to replace orderid, amount, coupon, discount, and currency in the attached tracking code with the dynamic variables for your shopping cart that will fill these placeholders with real information from the sale.
+3. Please add the [the confirmation page order variables code](https://github.com/astgelais/dynamic-affiliate-tracking-code/blob/master/confirmation-page-order-variables.js) and the [confirmation page code](https://github.com/astgelais/dynamic-affiliate-tracking-code/blob/master/confirmation-page-code.js) to your confirmation page in the <body> section.
+Remember to replace orderid, amount, coupon, discount, and currency in the tracking code with the dynamic variables for your shopping cart that will fill these placeholders with real information from the sale.
 Place the variables inside of the single quotes for each javascript variable.
 The variable key can be found below in case you have any questions on what the variables should be replaced with in the code.

 Variable Key: